opendatasoft/ods-documentation-explore-api/source/includes/v1/available_apis.md

 # Explore API V1

-OpenDataSoft datasets can be accessed by developers through HTTP REST APIs.
+OpenDataSoft datasets are accessible by developers through an HTTP REST APIs.

-The domain http://public.opendatasoft.com will be use to illustrate examples given in this forum.
+The domain <https://examples.opendatasoft.com> will be use to illustrate examples given in this forum.

 ![API Console](v1/available_apis__console.png)